ShortCircuit: AlphaZero-Driven Circuit Design: Experimental Evaluation

 \subsection{Baselines}

-Each truth table in our test set is built from the primary output of an extracted cut.
-Therefore, given a test truth table computed from a given cut, we use this cut as a baseline, denoted as \texttt{Cut}, as it is an AIG realising the target truth table.
-While generating correct AIGs is already a challenging task for a neural network, we strive to create near-optimal graphs.
-Although determining the optimality of an AIG is not computationally tractable, we can leverage a popular logic optimization flow, \texttt{resyn2}, which applies multiple operators to optimize AIG size.
-While \texttt{resyn2} cannot guarantee the optimality of the resulting AIG, it provides a reliable proxy for optimality at the current graph sizes, which we represent as a horizontal line with the tick label \textbf{O}, when applicable.
+We derive each truth table in our test from the primary output of an extracted cut.
+Therefore, we can use that cut as a baseline, denoted as \texttt{Cut}, as it is an AIG realizing the target truth table.
+Moreover, we leverage a popular logic optimization flow, \texttt{resyn2}, that applies multiple operators to optimize the \texttt{Cut} AIGs.
+While \texttt{resyn2} cannot guarantee the optimality of the resulting AIGs, it provides a reliable optimality proxy for the current graph sizes, which we represent as a horizontal line with the tick label \textbf{O}, when applicable.
 Additionally, we compare \OurMethod{} against the state-of-the-art open-source logic synthesis tool \texttt{ABC}.
-This library generates an AIG by applying a series of Boolean algebra transformations, converting the truth table into a Binary Decision Diagram (BDD), then to a Sum of Products (SoP), and finally to an AIG.
-The sequence of commands we use to generate an AIG with \texttt{ABC} is as follows: \texttt{read\_truth -x [truth table]; collapse; sop; strash; write [outfile]}.
+This library applies a series of Boolean algebra transformations to generate an AIG from a truth table.
+The sequence of commands we use in \texttt{ABC} is as follows: \texttt{read\_truth -x [truth table]; collapse; sop; strash; write [outfile]}.
+We also apply \texttt{resyn2} to the obtained AIGs, which we denote as \texttt{ABC+resyn2}.
+Finally, we compare \OurMethod{} against Boolformer with default beam size of 10.
+This learned method produces an optimized Boolean expression given a truth table, and we convert this expression into an AIG without introducing any additional logic redundancy.